bLopata/js-oop/README.md

 ### [Adding or removing properties](https://codeburst.io/javascript-quickie-dot-notation-vs-bracket-notation-333641c0f781)

-You can add a property to an object by using either 'dot notation'
+You can add a property to an object by using either '_dot notation_'

 ```javascript
 let obj = {